 Reel Dialogue is a creative dialogue between the church and entertainment culture (film and TV), with Christians discovering how common theological ground can be forged with story tellers, image shapers, and culture makers.

-In essence, Reel Dialogue facilitates engagement with films without disengaging your faith and gives film goers the opportunity to discuss, engage and interact with one another help to bridge the gap between faith and culture and to see cultural objects such as film through the lens of the divine
+Reel Dialogue helps facilitate engagement with films without disengaging your faith and gives film goers the opportunity to discuss, engage and interact with one another to bridge the gap between faith and culture and to see cultural objects such as film through the lens of the divine

-We are saturated with visual images and messages and it is really important to have the tools to talk about these messages as they relate to us as Christians, rather than passively consume other people’s worldviews.
+We are saturated with visual images and messages and it is really important to have the tools to talk about these messages as they relate to us as Christians, rather than passively consume a filmmaker’s worldview.

 This website aims to equip ministry agents and inspire creative dialogue between church and culture.